-In an interview with the Financial Times, Sir Keir Starmer, has claimed that the main reason Labour suffered its worst electoral defeat for 80 years in December because of “the leadership” of his predecessor Jeremy Corbyn.
+In an interview with the Financial Times, Sir Keir Starmer has claimed that the main reason Labour suffered its worst electoral defeat in 80 years is because of “the leadership” of his predecessor Jeremy Corbyn.

-The new Labour leader claimed he was reluctant to criticise his predecessor during the campaign to succeed Jeremy Corbyn who remained popular among the party membership but now feels he as nothing to lose in doing so, after all the predominantly centrist PLP will not carry out a coup on one of their own like they did to Corbyn and the membership have no power.
+The new Labour leader claimed he was reluctant to criticise his predecessor during the campaign to succeed Jeremy Corbyn who remained popular among the party membership.
+However, it’s obvious Starmer now feels he has nothing to lose in his criticising, after all the predominantly centrist PLP will not have any truck in attacking Corbyn, it’s been par for the course with the majority of them.

-There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns at Jeremy Corbyn’s past, irrelevant of truth.
+There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns about Jeremy Corbyn’s past, irrelevant of the truth.